-StudentAidBC applications for full time and part time students for the 2020/2021 school year (beginning on or after August 1, 2020) are expected to be available in early July.
+StudentAidBC applications for full time and part time students for the 2020/2021 school year (beginning on or after August 1, 2020) are expected to be available in mid-July.
 Please continue to monitor the StudentAid BC site for updates on application availability.
 In the meantime, students may apply for a temporary fee deferral.

 As of March 30, 2020, all student loan repayment and interest charges will be paused for 6 months.
 During this time, borrowers will still be able to make payments that will be applied directly to their loan balance.
 Learn more.